 Mugenda and Mugenda (1999) define reliability as a measure of degree to which a research instrument yields consistent result or data after repeated trial.
-To enhance the reliability of the instrument a pilot study was conducted in a population similar to the target population but was not used in the final study.
-The reason behind pre-testing was to assess the clarity of the questionnaire items so that those items found to be inadequate or vaque were either be discarded or modified in order to improve the quality of the research instrument.
-For the validity of the research instrument the researcher got assistance from the supervisor in order to improve the validity of the instrument.
+To enhance the reliability of the instrument a pilot study was conducted in a population similar to the target population but was not used in the final study..